 Gender Bias Task Forces: in the USA examined the interaction between gender and the court system, including the role gender plays in the appointment process, within all aspects of courtroom interactions – both on and off the record — and between and among judges and attorneys.
 In addition, the task forces looked at the perceived level of adversarial fervor, incivility, or gender bias.
 IAWJ members put their judicial careers on the line to create and sustain these task forces and make public their disconcerting findings and recommendations.
 To this day they continue their efforts to bring about meaningful changes.

 Gender and Judging Conferences: IAWJ members held some of the first conferences in their countries under the title of “Gender and Judging,” and have since made them ongoing events.
 These conferences discuss the influence of gender on how courts work for employees and users of the judicial system, on access to justice considerations, and on the application of substantive law.
 The inaugural meeting of women judges in Pakistan in February 2016 used its forum to discuss the work conditions of judges and their impact on women.
+IAWJ has also had delegations to the UN Commission on the Status of Women (CSW).
+The most recent CSW had a theme of rural women and our delegation was able to have a panel discussion where they discussed the experiences of rural women seeking justice through the courts and compared them to the experiences of their urban counterparts.

 Drawing on these and other transformative models, IAWJ members can support efforts in their countries by: